katzenpost/docs/drafts/mix_plugin_subscription.rst

 UNIX domain socket connection, but for the sake of simplicity there is not yet a client-side unsubscribe message specified.)

+FIXME: I think we can assume that the client side will initially only have a Golang API and NOT a unix domain socket plugin system which would be more work to implement.

 The katzenpost client maintains a list of subscription IDs for each spool ID for which there is one or more active subscriptions.